Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 - use stable and old technology

 The WCET clearly depends on the target machine.
 Is it better to analyze the binary code instead of the source code:
-- have direct one-to-one match with machine instruction
+- have direct one-to-one match with machine instructions
 - not susceptible to compiler optimization or use of different compilers

-The steps that traditional analysis tools are the following
+The steps that traditional analysis tools follow are:

 ![WCET_analysis](assets/WCET_analysis.png)

-However, exploring all the possible combination is unfeasible because the state space is too large.
+However, exploring all the possible combinations is unfeasible because the state space is too large.
 Other issues:
 - computing the correct WCET is an undecidable problem
-- scheduler decision and task interference impact the WCET
+- scheduler decisions and task interference impact the WCET
 - architectural analysis of moder arch is computationally unfeasible
 - approximate architecture is not easy due to *timing anomalies*
   - e.g. cache hit/miss --> should we always assume a miss?
 NO, timing anomalies may happen.
-  This appen because of data dependency between instruction that can lead to have higher exectution time in case of a cache hit
+  This appen because of data dependency between instructions that can lead to have higher exectution time in case of a cache hit
   ![WCET_timing_anomalies](assets/WCET_timing_anomalies.png)

 Estimation of WCET for concurrently running tasks: